YLTsai0609/paper101/recomsys/collaborative_topic_modeling.md

 benchmark - CiteULike

+CiteUlike(2004 ~ 2010):

+1. registered create personal reference libraries
+2. each article usually has a title and abstract

+preprocessing:
+1. merge duplicated articles
+2. removed empty articles
+3. filter user with fewer than 10 articles

+stats of dataset:

+---user-article pairs---

+1. 5,551 users
+2. 16,980 articles
+3. 204,986 pairs
+4. sparsity 99.8% --> high sparse
+5. On average - 37 articles / per user

+---copus---

+document : concatenate title and abstract for each article

+corpus : all documents

+1. remove stop-word
+2. select Top 8000 words by tfidf over corpus. -->  vocabulary set.

 # Abstract
 combine traiditiomal collaborative filtering and probabilistic topic modeling.

-It provides an interpretable latent structure foe user and items. and can form recommendations about both eexisting and newly published articles.
+It provides an interpretable latent structure for user and items. and can form recommendations about both existing and newly published articles.

 # Idea